The $(2,3)$-generation of the finite simple odd-dimensional orthogonal groups: Introduction

-In \cite{PT8} we proved that the finite simple $8$-dimensional orthogonal groups are $(2,3)$-gener\-ated, with the exceptions of $\P\Omega_8^+(2)$ and $\P\Omega_8^+(3)$ found by M. Vsemirnov.
-In this paper, we provide $(2,3)$-generators for orthogonal groups of larger dimension, defined over finite fields of odd characteristic, including all the $\Omega_n(q)$ with $n$ odd.
-We recall that the $(2,3)$-generation of $\Omega_5(q)\cong \PSp_4(q)$, when $\gcd(q,6)=1$, was proved in \cite{CDM} (see also \cite{PTV}).
-Notice that the groups $\Omega_5(3^f)$ are not $(2,3)$-generated, but they are $(2,5)$-generated, see \cite{Ki}.
-In \cite{Sp6} it was proved that the groups $\Omega_7(q)$ are $(2,3)$-generated for all odd $q$.
-So, we assume $n\geq 9$ and prove the following constructive result.
+In \cite{PT8} we proved that the finite simple $8$-dimensional orthogonal groups are $(2,3)$-gener\-ated, with the exceptions of $\P\Omega_8^+(2)$ and $\P\Omega_8^+(3)$ found by M. Vsemirnov \cite{Max}.
+In this paper, we consider orthogonal groups of dimension $n\geq 9$ and prove the following constructive result.